 People often use the terms “sociopath” and “psychopath” interchangeably as if they both mean the same thing, when in fact, they do not.
-The two terms are typically used to refer to people that have antisocial personality disorder.
-Clinically speaking, there is currently no classification of sociopathy or psychopathy listed in the most recent edition of the APA’s Diagnostic and Statistical Manual (DSM).[1]
+The two terms are typically used to refer to people who have antisocial personality disorder.
+Clinically speaking, there is currently no classification of sociopathy or psychopathy listed in the most recent edition of the APA’s Diagnostic and Statistical Manual (DSM).

 However, these are terms that most clinicians and mental health professionals will use when referring to patients with a specific set of personality traits.
 Both sociopaths and psychopaths exhibit very similar traits, though someone who is truly psychopathic will display these traits to a much higher degree.
 In this article, we will take a look at the similarities and differences between sociopaths and psychopaths.